 - It must have a counter which shows how many persons have voted at all times during an election.

 - Ensure that voting is done in absolute secrecy.
 Ballot scanner machines must have a method to conceal the voted ballot.

 - It must retain each printed ballot cast.

 How do we select manufactures/machines?

-After the application process, selected vendors will have their machines go through rigorous testing and evaluation.
-Before a voting machine can be used in any election in Virginia, the machine’s security and functionality must be evaluated by BOE.
-If the machine passes this test, the BOE appoints an independent consultant to conduct a final review to determine if the voting machine meets security and functionality standards.
-See § 24.2-629.
-After passing these two rounds of evaluation the machine is then field tested in an actual or simulated election to determine its efficacy and security in practice.
+The BOE evaluates the machine’s security and functionality before a machine can be used in a Virginia election.
+If the machine passes state testing, the BOE appoints an independent consultant to conduct a final review to determine if the voting machine meet Virginia standards.
+After passing these two rounds of evaluation, the machine is then field tested in an actual or simulated election to determine its efficacy and security in practice.